 \begin{theorem} Suppose that $H=\R^N$, $p>1$, $\alpha = 0$.
 Then there exists a minimizer $\mu_{\min} \in \mathcal{M}_p(Z)$ of \eqref{eq:opt-prob} that can be represented as

-where $c_i \in \R$ and $z_i \in Z$. \end{theorem} \begin{proof} The proof follows again by applying \cite[Theorem~3.3]{bredies2020sparsity} using the characterization of extremal points of the unit ball of $G_{0,1}$ obtained in Theorem~\ref{thm:ext-1}. \end{proof} This representer theorem can be specialized to the case of TV-regularized empirical risk minimization problem for measures defined on a set of weights $\Theta \subset \R^{d+1}$, that is Problem \eqref{eq:risk_new} for $\alpha = 0$, $\beta >0$ and $p>1$.
-It is worth to remark that the representer theorem proven in Theorem~3.9 \cite{bartolucci2023understanding} can be recovered from \cref{thm:rep-01} simply by observing that for $w_p=(1+d(\cdot,e)^p)^{-1}$
+\end{theorem} \begin{proof} The proof follows again by applying \cite[Theorem~3.3]{bredies2020sparsity} using the characterization of extremal points of the unit ball of $G_{0,1}$ obtained in Theorem~\ref{thm:ext-1}. \end{proof} This representer theorem can be specialized to the case of the TV-regularized ERM problem for measures defined on a set of weights $\Theta \subset \R^{d+1}$, i.e. \eqref{eq:risk_new} for $\alpha = 0$, $\beta >0$ and $p>1$.
+It is worth noting that the representer theorem \cite[Theorem~3.9]{bartolucci2023understanding} can be recovered from \cref{thm:rep-01} simply by observing that for $w_p=(1+d(\cdot,e)^p)^{-1}$

 where $f_{w_p\cdot \nu}$ is defined as in \eqref{eq:pairingg} and it can be interpreted as a pairing between $C_0(\Theta)$ and $\mathcal{M}(\Theta)$ (see Section~\ref{sec:controlledgrowth}), thus recovering the risk minimization problem analyzed in~\cite{bartolucci2023understanding}.
 In particular, by noticing that minimizers of \eqref{eq:TVri} can be constructed from minimizers of \eqref{eq:risk_new} (for $\alpha = 0$) via the map $T$ in \eqref{eq:nu-mu}, it is easy to see that Theorem~\ref{thm:rep-01} implies the representer theorem \cite[Theorem~3.9]{bartolucci2023understanding}.